ntustison/Histograms/Text/results.md

-The previous implications of the chosen image reference set also caused us to look at this choice as a potential source of both input and output variance in the measurements utlized and produced by linear binning.
+The previous implications of the chosen image reference set also caused us to look at this choice as a potential source of both input and output variance in the measurements utilized and produced by linear binning.
 Regarding the former, we took all possible combinations of our young healthy control subject images and looked at the resulting mean and standard deviation values.
 As expected, there is quite a bit of variation for both mean and standard deviation values